 BIOLOGICAL CONFLICT: The biological conflict associated with the pineal gland is linked to sudden long darkness (compare with light-related conflict linked to the pupil muscles).
 The right half of the pineal gland correlates to “not being able to capture light”, whereas the left half of the pineal gland corresponds to “not being able to get rid of darkness”.
 The conflict is brought on, for instance, by distress experienced in dark places (basement, underground mines or caves, tunnels) or, figuratively, through being kept “in the dark”.

 CONFLICT-ACTIVE PHASE: Starting with the DHS, during the conflict-active phase cells in the pineal gland proliferate proportionally to the intensity of the conflict.
 The biological purpose of the additional cells is to increase the production of melatonin in order to increase the reception of light.
 With prolonged conflict activity a compact (secretory type) or flat growing tumor (absorptive type) forms as a result of the continuous cell augmentation.
 The medical term for a pineal tumor is “pinealoma”.
 A large growth might constrict the oculomotor nerve (third cranial nerve) that supplies the majority of the extraocular muscles controlling eye movements.
 Damage to the nerve leads to an inability to move the affected eye normally (see strabismus).
-If the tumor compresses the third ventricle , this causes a hydrocephalus.
+When a pineal tumor compresses the third ventricle, this causes a hydrocephalus.

 HEALING PHASE: Following the conflict resolution (CL), fungi or mycobacteria such as TB bacteria remove the cells that are no longer needed.
 The healing process is accompanied by night sweats.
 During the decomposing process the tumor might bleed.
 The bleeding occurs when the outer wall of the tumor breaks (compare with brain bleeding due to the rupture of a brain cyst).